 A few of them laid down in water about 2 or 3 inches deep and put their beak in the water, a bit like children daring themselves to put their face in the water, then over the next half an hour or so, they moved back out of the sea and went back to wait for mum and dad to come with an after-dip snack.

-Picture credits: Single penguin looking at camera - Ben Tubby, Creative commons 2.0 license.
+Picture credits: Top banner, penguins emerging from the sea - Liam Quinn from Canada, Creative Commons Attribution-Share Alike 2.0 Generic license. / Single penguin looking at camera - Ben Tubby, Creative commons 2.0 license.